luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   == Populism by German Parties on YouTube

-  @fig:populism_dimensions shows the relative proportion of sentences classified by PopBERT as anti-elitist and people-centrist by video.
+  @fig:populism_dimensions shows the relative proportion of sentences classified by PopBERT as anti-elitist and people-centrist for each video.
-  It becomes immediately apparent that both channels of the AfD exhibit a much higher proportion of anti-elitist statements than do the channels of any other party.
+  It becomes immediately apparent that both AfD channels contain a significantly higher share of anti-elitist statements than the channels of any other party.
+  In many videos, the AfD channels reach proportions of anti-elitist content exceeding 10%, while most other parties remain well below 5%.
-  The second-highest amount of anti-elitist statements, though exhibiting substantially lower numbers, is expressed by the Left; the other populist party in the Bundestag.
+  The second-highest level of anti-elitist rhetoric is found in content from the Left, the other populist party in the Bundestag, although the proportion is substantially lower than that of the AfD.
-  People-Centrism, on the other hand, draws a different picture.
-  The Greens, the Left and the SPD all show similar high amounts of this populist dimension, though, in contrast to the anti-elitism dimension, no party surpasses a relative proportion of 5%.
+  Notably, CSU BT also shows elevated levels of anti-elitist messaging compared to most non-populist parties.
+  This suggests that anti-elitist rhetoric is not exclusive to parties commonly labeled as populist.

   #figure(
     image("figures/figure_2.svg", width: 100%),